solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

 To get a better understanding of these attack vectors, let’s explore each of these scenarios in depth.

-### Insecure account closing
+### Insecure Account Closing

 At its core, closing an account involves transferring its lamports to a separate account, thus triggering the Solana runtime to garbage collect the first account.
 This resets the owner from the owning program to the system program.

 Take a look at the example below.
-The instruction requires two accounts:
+The instruction handler requires two accounts:

 1. `account_to_close` - the account to be closed
 2. `destination` - the account that should receive the closed account’s lamports